seamplex/qdp/README.md

 so as to generate scientific plots from the commandline.
 As `pyxplot` itself, `qdp` has some defaults that should satisfy the user more often than not.
 If it is not the case, there are plenty of command-line options that control how the plots are generated.
-The output consists of both `PDF` and `PNG` files with the resulting plot.
+The default output consists of both `PDF` and `PNG` files with the resulting plot.

 In any case, as its name suggest, `qdp` is _quick_ and _dirty_ so if